Monday, June 22, 2026

 New sofa.
 No slipcovers.

 Finally got a new sofa.
-I've been wanting a wood armed sofa for quite a while and this one became available at Room & Board's Outlet store thanks to my friend, Bud, for finding it.
+I've been wanting a wood armed sofa for quite a while and this one was at Room & Board's Outlet store thanks to my friend, Bud, for finding it.

-It is a smaller scale than the previous blue upholstered 3-section one from Burrow but now I'll have room for an armchair and possible footstool.
+It is smaller scale than the previous blue upholstered 3-section one from Burrow but now I'll have room for an armchair and possible footstool.
+Additionally and hopefully, Maggie won't be able to scratch the arms.

 Fearing the dreaded cat hair situation that occurred with the previous sofa, I decide to make slipcovers.